Ace Wilder: 2015–present: Melodifestivalen 2016 and Melodifestivalen 2017

 In November 2015, it was revealed that Wilder would compete in the first semi-final of the Melodifestivalen 2016 with the song "Don't Worry".
 She qualified directly for the final along with Robin Bengtsson.
 In the final she placed third with the juries, eighth with the Swedish public, and placed third overall.
 In June 2016, Ace released a new single named “Selfish”.
 She described the song as “a diary entry” as the lyrics were so personal.
 She gave performances of the song on national Swedish TV shows “Lotta På Liseberg” & “Nyhetsmorgon” throughout the summer.
 Wilder was part of the Lineup of the 2016 Diggiloo tour alongside Jessica Andersson, Oscar Zia and many more of Sweden’s most well known and respected artists.

 On November 30, 2016, Wilder was announced as one of the 28 acts to compete in Melodifestivalen 2017 with the song "Wild Child".
-She qualified directly to final from first semi-final, along with Nano.
+She qualified directly to final from the first semi-final, along with Nano.
 She placed seventh in the final with a total of 67 points, 35 from the jury and 32 from the televote.

 In June 2017, Wilder released a cover of the 1987 Lena Philipsson smash-hit “dansa i neon” in partnership with “Svenska Spel” to promote Neon scratch cards that Ace herself designed.

 She participated in Stjärnornas stjärna broadcast on TV4 in 2018, In Week 1, the theme was country music.
 Wilder covered “Man, I Feel Like A Woman” by Shania Twain.
 In Week 2, the theme was Latin music.
 Wilder covered “Rhythm Is Gonna Get You” By Gloria Estefan.
 Wilder was first eliminated on week 2 after receiving the fewest public votes.

 In April 2018, Ace launched her vintage clothing blog “Wilder Wintage”.
 Ace Wilder returned to Melodifestivalen in 2019 & 2020 both times as a stylist for Malou Prytz.
 In an interview at the 2019 contest, Wilder confirmed that she was taking a break from music hence the 2 year long absence from releasing any new material.
-Wilder revealed that she was “Burnt Out” and feeling “Uninspired”.
-Wilder confirmed that her break wasn’t a permanent retirement from music and that she will “Do music again at some point in the future”.
+Wilder revealed that she was “burnt out” and felt “uninspired”.
+Wilder confirmed that her break wasn’t a permanent retirement from music and that she will “do music again at some point in the future”.
 She also expressed interest at returning to Melodifestivalen as a lead artist for the 4th time.

-In 2019, Wilder starred in an original Swedish film named “A Music Story” about An 11-year-old’s dreams of competing on a kid's talent show, but her musician father forbids her based on his fears and failed career.
+In 2019, Wilder starred in an original Swedish film named A Music Story about an 11-year-old’s dreams of competing on a kid's talent show, but her musician father forbids her based on his fears and failed career.
 Ace featured on 2 songs on the official soundtrack to the film “Born To Be Free” & “Like an American Idol.
-Ace Wilder cameod as herself in the film.
-Ace hasn’t posted to Instagram since March 2019.
+Ace Wilder made a cameo in the film.

+In February 2025, Wilder opened the fourth heat of Melodifestivalen 2025 in Malmö, performing "Busy Doin' Nothin'" along with competition hosts Keyyo and Edvin Törnblom.